pkeogan/laravel-livewire-tables/README.md

 This package includes some of the functionality from the laravelcollective/html package modified to fit the needs of this package.

-To use these you must import the *Rappasoft\LaravelLivewireTables\Traits\HtmlComponents* trait.
+To use these you must import the *Pkeogan\LaravelLivewireTables\Traits\HtmlComponents* trait.

 You may return any of these functions from the format() method of a column: